 Often children experience strabismus as a result of problems that can be easily treated with glasses.
 Adults who develop strabismus often have double vision because their brains have already learned to receive images from both eyes and cannot ignore the image from the turned eye.
 A child generally does not see double.

 Infantile esotropia, where the eye turns inward.
 This is the most common type of strabismus in infants.
 Young children with esotropia cannot use their eyes together.

-A common form of esotropia that occurs in children usually 2 years or older.
+A common form of esotropia occurs in children usually 2 years or older.
 In this type of strabismus, when the child focuses the eyes to see clearly, the eyes turn inward.
-This crossing may occur when focusing at a distance, up close or both.
+This crossing may occur when focusing at a distance, up close, or both.

 Amblyopia, good vision develops during childhood when both eyes are properly aligned.
 Strabismus may cause reduced vision, or amblyopia, in the misaligned eye.

 The brain will pay attention to the image of the straight eye and ignore the image of the crossed eye.
 If the same eye is consistently ignored during early childhood, this misaligned eye may fail to develop a good vision, or may even lose vision.

 Approximately half of the children who have strabismus develop amblyopia.
 Amblyopia can be treated by patching or blurring the stronger eye to strengthen and improve vision in the weaker eye.
 If amblyopia is detected in the first few years of life, treatment is usually successful.